Freyskeyd/dotfiles/README.md

 # Dotfiles

 ## What provided in?
-  - ctags
 - doc
 - git
 - iTerm2
 - node
 - tmux
 - vim
 - zsh
+- ctags

+### Doc - Documentation

+It provide a documentation about my dotfiles and how to use it.

+### Git - Version control configuration